MonkeyBot2020/Good_Robot/README.md

 <h2>Good_Robot</h2>
 Good_Robot is a Discord bot written in Python.
 Utility and admin bots are dime-a-dozen, so I made this with functions that I couldn't find in others.
 Do note that it is an ongoing work in progress.
 Current functions:
-1. Channel logging: makes logging messages off the channel a breeze.
+<li>1.
+Channel logging: makes logging messages off the channel a breeze.</li>
-2. Channel migration assistant: assists in migrating channels from one server to another.
+<li>2.
+Channel migration assistant: assists in migrating channels from one server to another.</li></br>
 …and many more!</br></br>

 Command parsing for this program was done using COMPARSE: a flexible commandline parsing module.
 Designed to pick out ATTRIBUTES and assign VALUES to them from a message containing many un-formatted attributes/variables.